HOME GENERATORS

 In all other cases, either type might work for you.
 You just need to choose between cost and convenience.

-For standby gensets, my pick is the Generac Guardian® series, which is available in the range from 8 kW and 45 kW.
-For my quick advice on portables, see my picks of best portable generators for home.
-For more buying choices also see my guide to cost-effective generators.
+For standby gensets, my pick is the Generac Guardian® series available in the range from 8 kW and 45 kW.
+For my advice on portables, see my picks of best portable generators for home.

 Whatever genset you choose, remember that all engine driven devices have a common disadvantage- they all require maintenance, such as frequent oil changes.
 If you don't feel like getting involved into this, you may want to consider a maintenance-free battery backup solution.
 More details are provided in my review of different types of power generators, which compares traditional and alternative power systems.
 If you are interested in "green" energy, check out the tutorials on residential wind generator and to solar-powered system.